-MLA has developed the specifications of a new EFTS platform.
-800+ libraries have expressed their interest to join the new EFTS by requesting a user agreement from MLA.
+MLA has developed the specifications of a new EFTS platform and has sent User Agreement to the 800+ libraries that have expressed their interest to join the new EFTS.

 Click here to request a user agreement from MLA (one request per LIBID).